From Automation to Autonomy: A Survey on Large Language Models in Scientific Discovery: Level 1. LLM as Tool ( )

 \subsection{Conclusion and Hypothesis Validation}

 In the concluding stages of research, LLMs can provide feedback on, or verify, claims and conclusions derived from experiments.

 \paragraph{Paper Review} In this context, a significant focus of contemporary research involves investigating the utility of LLMs as reviewers for artificial intelligence papers.
 ReviewerGPT \cite{liu2023reviewergptexploratorystudyusing} initially explored the capability of LLMs to identify deliberately inserted errors within research papers, highlighting the necessity for more robust systems to conduct comprehensive reviews. \citet{zhou-etal-2024-llm} further evaluated static LLMs in the context of reviewing real-world conference papers using a multiple-choice format. \citet{du2024llmsassistnlpresearchers} conducted a comprehensive analysis of LLM review quality through extensive human studies and comparisons, revealing weaknesses in their ability to identify deficiencies.
 ClaimCheck \cite{ou2025claimcheckgroundedllmcritiques} further investigated the capabilities of LLMs in critiquing research claims, demonstrating that this task remains challenging even for highly advanced models such as OpenAI's o1 \cite{openai2024o1preview}.
-Concurrently, research highlights the potential to address these limitations by incorporating multi-agent systems with specialized roles \cite{tyser2024aidrivenreviewsystemsevaluating, xu2025multiagentreasoningsystemscollaborative} or through LLM alignment via reinforcement learning \cite{weng2025cycleresearcherimprovingautomatedresearch}.
+Beyond reviewing, other work has focused on the subsequent step of paper revision, with systems like XtraGPT enabling human-AI collaboration for controllable academic paper revisions \cite{chen2025xtragpt}.
+Concurrently, research highlights the potential to address these limitations by incorporating multi-agent systems with specialized roles \cite{tyser2024aidrivenreviewsystemsevaluating, xu2025multiagentreasoningsystemscollaborative}, through LLM alignment via reinforcement learning \cite{weng2025cycleresearcherimprovingautomatedresearch}, or by employing novel frameworks like generative adversarial reviews \cite{bougie2024generative}.